okonomichiyaki/supercat/000-SUPERCAT.md

 <#ifdef campaign>
 ## Grievances (Optional but recommended)

 This should be considered an optional but recommended rule.
-It will add a little bit of extra friction for the solo player as well as some texture to the negotiation mini game.
+It will add a little bit of extra friction for the solo player as well as some texture to the negotiation minigame.

 Each bot will have a grievance counter matching the colors of all other bots and players.
 For instance, in a game with 1 player and 3 bots, a bot using the red pieces will track grievances in white, blue, and yellow.
 At the beginning of the game, the value of these is all zero.